Imaging Technique to Detect Breast Masses, Lesions and Tumors

 Electronic images are available to your doctors instantly through an electronic medical record system, allowing us to deliver timely, effective care to our patients.
 At Loyola, we understand the importance of continuity of care and we will provide seamless communication with your doctor through our secure medical information portal, LoyolaConnect.
 You can also access results from your imaging, lab tests and evaluations through myLoyola.

-Breast Imaging at Loyola University Health System is recognized as an American College of Radiology Breast Center of Excellence.
+Breast Imaging at Loyola Medicine is recognized as an American College of Radiology Breast Center of Excellence.

 What Breast Imaging Tests are Available?

 Loyola’s expert clinicians know that early detection is the key to treating breast cancer successfully.
 We educate patients on the importance of regular breast cancer screening and are experienced in using a variety of tools to detect, diagnose and stage breast cancer.
 Loyola’s dedicated team will deliver the highest quality of care – from diagnosis to treatment and beyond.
 We offer advanced breast imaging technology including: